lavolp3/MMM-Celebrations/README.md

 # MMM-Celebrations
-A [MagicMirror](https://github.com/MichMich/MagicMirror) module to display today's celebrations.
-Currently only available in German!
+A [MagicMirror](https://github.com/MichMich/MagicMirror) module to display today's celebrations.\n Currently only available in German!\n
-Data is being taken from the page [welcher-tag-ist-heute.org](http://welcher-tag-ist-heute.org)
+The module will revolve descriptions for the celebrations.\n Data is being fetched from the page [welcher-tag-ist-heute.org](http://welcher-tag-ist-heute.org)

 ![Alt text](/screenshot.jpg)